Jaundice

 Obstructive Jaundice.

-The main features of obstructive jaundice are progressive deepening of jaundice.
-Dark urine and light color stool.
+The main feature of obstructive jaundice are progressive deepening of jaundice.
+Dark urine and light colored stool.
 Intense skin itching due to deposition of bile salt in the skin.
 Enlarged liver.

 Viral Hepatitis.

-Virus infection disrupts cellular function of the liver cells and bilirubin is not extracted, also inflammatory edema of the liver blocks narrow intra lobular bile canniculi, preventing the forward flow of bile through the duct system
+Virus infection disrupts the cellular function of the liver cells and bilirubin is not excreted, the inflammatory edema of the liver blocks narrow intra lobular bile canaliculi, preventing the forward flow of bile through the duct system

 Many viruses infect the liver.
-The virus that cause the most serious form of hepatitis is Hepatitis B, followed by Hepatitis D and Hepatitis C. Hepatitis A virus and Hepatitis E virus infections break out in South Asian countries following monsoon rain and floods, contaminating drinking water sources with human feces.
-The hepatitis produced by these two viruses are generally milder and self limited.
-To name few other important hepatitis viruses are Yellow Fever virus, Adenovirus – Lassa fever is a serious infection.
+The virus that causes the most serious form of hepatitis is Hepatitis B, followed by Hepatitis D and Hepatitis C. Hepatitis A virus and Hepatitis E virus infections break out in South Asian countries following monsoon rain and floods, contaminating drinking water sources with human feces.
+The hepatitis produced by these two viruses is generally milder and self-limited.
+To name few other important hepatitis viruses are Yellow Fever virus and adenovirus – Lassa fever is a serious infection.
 Filovirus – Ebola and Marburg fever viruses.
 Herpes virus- Cytomegalovirus infection, Epstein-Barr virus and Human Herpes virus 6 are important in this group.

 In day to day practice, jaundice is not a rare finding.
-Off the causes mentioned above, these medical conditions are likely to be encountered.
+Of the causes mentioned above, these medical conditions are likely to be encountered.

 1. Viral hepatitis.
-2. Acute and chronic cholecystitis and gall stone obstruction of bile duct.
+2. Acute and chronic cholecystitis and gallstone obstruction of the bile duct.
 3. Bacterial infections.
 4. Cirrhosis of the liver 5.
 Sickle cell anemia and Thalassemia.
 6. Mismatched blood transfusion.
-7. Cancer of the head of pancreas and Hepatocellular carcinoma of the liver.
+7. Cancer of the head of the pancreas and Hepatocellular carcinoma of the liver.
 8. Lymphoma.
 9. Therapeutic use of certain drugs.
 10.Cholangiohepatitis.
-11. Liver fluke infestation of biliary system in certain South Asian countries.
+11. Liver fluke infestation of the biliary system in certain South Asian countries.
 12. Gilbert syndrome and Dubin-Johnson syndrome.

 An attempt is made to point out jaundice develops not only from hepatitis but a host of other medical conditions.
 The obstructive jaundice requires urgent surgical consultation.
 To relieve intense itching and painful enlarged liver, a transcutaneous bile duct stent can be placed to drain the bile in the small intestine, bypassing the obstruction.